Nobler/assets-scanner/README.md

 * `ignoreComment`: Indicate the comments need to be generated or not.
 Note that the you can't preview the images assets if `ignoreComment` is `true`.

+* `namePattern`: The pattern should be matched for assets to be handled.
+If the pattern is kept with null, all assets will be handled.

 Here the example of the `assets_scanner_options.yaml` file:
 ```yaml
 # assets_scanner_options.yaml